Autopilot

 Initial DTMF

 Sometimes, users will use call forwarding to reach the number in Fonoster.
-Some telephony service providers require a Dual-tone multi-frequency (DTMF) to be played before the call is connected.
+Some telephony service providers require a Dual-tone multi-frequency (DTMF) to be played before connecting the call.
 The initialDtmf property allows you to specify a DTMF to play when the session starts.

 Voice Activity Detection (VAD)